dannguyen/NICAR-Google-Refine/index.markdown

 In this lesson, I'll start at the very basics: opening a file with Refine, doing basic sorting, searching (things that you can do in Excel, of course) to its easy-to-use data cleaning methods and then to how Refine can help you probe unfamiliar datasets to scout out a story.

+### The Dilemma
+There are, of course, about an unlimited number of ways that a dataset will do its best to raise your blood pressure.
+The two situations I'll cover are:

+* You pretty much know exactly what you're trying to find but you have no idea how messy/dirty the data is and if it's even cleanable

+* You don't even really know what's in the data or what you should be doing with it.
+You just want a really easy way to explore it.

+### The Data
 The two datasets I will be working with are:

 * [FEC Individual Contribution Data](http://www.fec.gov/finance/disclosure/ftpdet.shtml#a2011_2012) &ndash; the list of citizens who have individually contributed $200+ to the political process